 What Is the Difference Between an Intercooler and an Aftercooler?

-Although aftercooler and intercooler may be used to refer to the same device and function in the same manner, the circumstance in which they are used provides very subtle differences.
-While an aftercooler is a heat exchanger that operates by cooling the air emerging from a compression unit, an intercooler is a device attached to an air compressor that cools the air before engine intake.
+Although aftercooler and intercooler may refer to the same device and function similarly, the circumstance in which they are used provides very subtle differences.
+While an aftercooler is a heat exchanger that cools the air emerging from a compression unit, an intercooler is a device attached to an air compressor that cools the air before engine intake.

-By design, both intercoolers and aftercoolers will cause the cooling of compressed air by removing the heat generated during the compression of air.
-An effect of this heat exchange is the condensation of water vapor suspended within the air which can be collected allowing dry air to enter supplied processes.
-The elimination of water will protect moisture sensitive components and prevent equipment damage that might have arisen from moisture enabled corrosion.
+By design, both intercoolers and aftercoolers will cause the cooling of compressed air by removing the heat generated during air compression.
+An effect of this heat exchange is the condensation of water vapor suspended within the air, which can be collected, allowing dry air to enter supplied processes.
+Eliminating water will protect moisture-sensitive components and prevent equipment damage that might have arisen from moisture-enabled corrosion.

 How to Choose Between an Aftercooler vs. an Intercooler for Your Application

 As earlier stated, both aftercoolers and intercoolers function similarly and may be used interchangeably.
 Depending on the target application, either cooling device can be used to remove heat from an industrial process.
-For applications where cooled intake air is critical to engine function, the use of an intercooler is advised.
+However, an intercooler is advised for applications where cooled intake air is critical to engine function.

-At NiGen we prioritize the delivery of the best quality industrial air compressors to all our clients.
-As part of the various compressed air solutions we offer, we also provide air compressor aftercoolers and installation to ensure your compressed air systems meet international standards.
+At NiGen, we prioritize the delivery of the best quality industrial air treatment systems to all our clients.
+In addition to our various compressed air solutions, we also provide air compressor aftercoolers and installation to ensure your compressed air systems meet international standards.

 Contact the NiGen team today for a quote or to learn more about how we can help with your industrial air needs.